 Nahal HaShofet offers various trails.
-Most of them are cyclic, and one of them is accessible.
+Most of them are cyclic, and one path is accessible.
 Trails and stunning nature make Nahal HaShofet a popular place.
-Let’s begin exploring!

 Table Of Contents